Contributing Gear Writer

 There are a bunch of different coolers in the lower budget range, but we found the Maelstrom Backpack Cooler to have a solid combination of features that you need to have a good day on the beach.
 It keeps drinks cold (as it should) for a solid afternoon, and claims 7 hours without ice.
 Keep in mind that’s if you don’t open it!
 But add a bit of ice and this backpack cooler served us for a full afternoon at the beach.

 The extra pockets are well thought out — the front pocket has space for dishes and cutlery for a perfect beach date.
 While nothing on this cooler stood out as premium, the overall build quality is solid, and for less than $40 at the time of publishing, we can highly recommend this as a budget beach cooler.
 The Maelstrom is sturdy, functional, and will last you a while if treated properly.
+It’s not premium by any stretch of the imagination, but the money saved will mean extra contents for whatever you need.

 CHECK PRICE ON AMAZON

-Runner-Up Best Overall Beach Cooler
+Runner-Up: Best Overall Beach Cooler

 Yeti Roadie 48 ($400)